temporal-communities/lhtc-citation-style/README.md

 Test cases are defined in `test/reference-strings.json`.
 These strings are compared to the output of the CSL processor for the bibliography items in `test/export.json`.

+The CSL export may be fetched automatically using `npm run test:fetch`.
+Export an appropriately authorised API key as `ZOTERO_API_KEY` in `.env`.

 ### Running tests

 Mocha is used for testing.
 To run the tests, run `npm run test`.